-- a) The process of deciding what names belong to which organisation is no longer a function of the domain name registry, but of the company registration authority in the given country.
-This means that disputes over names cannot arise as all names are unique within the context of the legal company title. - b) As all names are unique, there should be no exhaustion (deliberately or otherwise) of 'desirable' names by other concerns, as all the owners of legally-held company names will automatically have the right to the relevant domain name. - 4.3 Allocation of legal SLDs
+- a) The process of deciding what names belong to which organisation is no longer a function of the domain name registry, but of the company name or trade mark registration authority in the given locality.
+This means that disputes over names cannot arise as all names are unique within the context of the legal name. - b) As all names are unique, there should be no exhaustion (deliberately or otherwise) of 'desirable' names by other concerns, as all the owners of legally-held names will automatically have the right to the relevant domain name. - 4.3 Allocation of legal sub-domains

-The second level domain identifiers should be created from the existing company indentifiers within the given country.
-For example:
+The sub-domain identifiers should be created from the existing indentifiers for company names and trade marks within the given locality, state, province or country.